Auckland Zoo: History and major events

-Robert W. Roach, 36, an English veterinarian took over as curator of the zoo in November 1949 with Sawer staying on as assistant curator until July 1950.
-Sawer died only nine months later aged 71, having lived in or around the zoo for the last 15 years of his life.
+Robert W. Roach, 36, an English veterinarian, took over as curator of the zoo in November 1949, with Sawer staying on as assistant curator until July 1950.
+Sawer died only nine months later aged 71, having lived in or around the zoo for the last fifteen years of his life.
 Roach introduced a process of regularly opening new exhibits and postcards to the zoo.
-The next five years saw a commitment to increased expenditure by the Council with improvements to existing, or new enclosures for sun bears, wombats, echidnas, monkeys, tigers and birds.
+The next five years saw a commitment to increased expenditure by the council with improvements to existing or new enclosures for sun bears, wombats, echidnas, monkeys, tigers and birds.

 Tragedy stuck the zoo twice in 1954, first with the death of Albert Barnett the zoo foreman.
 Barnett died after a finger became infected in what was initially thought to be a minor injury sustained at work.
-In August, another staff member, 65-year-old Frank Lane, who had also worked at the zoo since its opening like Barnett, was killed in a much publicised accident.
-Lane had just fed a young elephant, Kassala, and was climbing back through the rails between the stalls when Jamuna swung her trunk knocking him into the wall and killing him instantly.
-Barnett had been Jamuna's regular keeper and it was reported she had been upset since his death.
+In August, 65-year-old Frank Lane, who like Barnett had worked at the zoo since its opening, was killed in a much publicised accident.
+Lane had just fed a young elephant, Kassala, and was climbing back through the rails between the stalls when Jamuna swung her trunk, knocking him into the wall and killing him instantly.
+Barnett had been Jamuna's regular keeper and it was reported that she was upset after his death.
 It is believed Lane's death was the result of a tragic accident rather than a deliberate attack.
 Jamuna spent the rest of her life without incident.